TotallyNotLethal/SCP-Game/Roadmap.md

 - **Performance Optimization:** Continuously monitor and optimize performance, especially when adding new features.
 - **Player Feedback Integration:** Regularly incorporate player feedback to refine gameplay mechanics and UI elements.
 - **Documentation and Code Comments:** Maintain clear documentation and comments within the code for future reference and ease of modifications.

+# Roadmap for Improvements in the "Player" Directory

+## 1. Role-Specific Enhancements
+- **Administrative, D-Class, Scientist, Security Roles:** Develop unique abilities, actions, and interactions for each player role, reflecting their distinct functions in the SCP universe.

+## 2. Advanced Player Mechanics
+- **Stamina Management:** Implement advanced stamina management mechanics to add depth to gameplay.
+- **Health Recovery:** Introduce mechanisms for health recovery to enhance player survivability.
+- **Specialized Equipment Usage:** Enable players to utilize specialized equipment effectively.

+## 3. Dynamic Interaction System
+- **Complex Interactions:** Enhance the interaction system to allow for more complex interactions with the environment, NPCs, and SCPs.

+## 4. Inventory and Item Integration
+- **Seamless Integration:** Ensure seamless integration between player actions and the inventory system, allowing for efficient item usage and management.

+## 5. Customizable Player Development
+- **Player Choices:** Allow players to customize their character's development and abilities based on their actions and choices in the game.

+## Implementation Strategies
+- **Iterative Development and Testing:** Implement features in stages, testing regularly for balance and player feedback.
+- **Collaboration with Design Teams:** Work closely with design and art teams to ensure visual and audio elements align with gameplay changes.
+- **Performance Optimization:** Continuously monitor and optimize performance, especially when adding new features.
+- **Player Feedback Integration:** Regularly incorporate player feedback to refine gameplay mechanics and UI elements.
+- **Documentation and Code Comments:** Maintain clear documentation and comments within the code for future reference and ease of modifications.